siennabienna/studio_project/README.md

 ![image](https://github.com/user-attachments/assets/00fe1c50-a6d1-434b-be04-2affc5e737ef)

-My idea came whilst scolling through old pop-culture references online and finding an old playlist.
+My idea came whilst scrolling through old pop-culture references online and finding an old playlist.
 I thought that using some sort of CD Player would make a reference to this older type of technology, as not many people need to use CDs anymore.
 I also thought that Backstreet Boys was relevent and I wanted to see if I could figure out how to add sound.
 I also had an idea to record the song through a voice message on my phone so the quality would be distorted (please don't come for me copyright) and would feel more like a lower definition version that would have been more common back then.
 I also feel like there was a large [community of people who would pirate media](https://thenextweb.com/news/a-nostalgic-look-back-at-digital-music-piracy-in-the-2000s) back when the World Wide Web was created.

 My finished drawing of the CD player: